OTOM-NL/OTOM_AFP/README.md

 # Publications (Journal papers):

+The below publications have been derived from this version:

 Title: Optical characterization of fiber-reinforced thermoplastic tapes for laser-based composite manufacturing Relation to OTOM: Model validation